anabramos/human-cockroach-nuclear-bomb/README.md

         1. From the GitHub repository page click on 'Fork' in the top-right corner.
         2. Create a new repository with a new name based on this project.
         3. Make sure to credit the project in case you decide to use any of the original code.

+<a name="design"></a>

+## Design

+- Colors
+    - The game uses colors on the text to provide some contrast between the different information presented within the game.
+It makes therefore more clear to follow and easy to read without the feeling of being too much code or overwhelming.

+- Text Art
+    - The text art used in this game to represent the Human, the Cockroach and the Nuclear Bomb were taken from [ASCIIART ART ARCHIEVE](https://www.asciiart.eu/) and adapted by myself to better suit the game purposes and sizes.